 If your award is over $10,000, it will be disbursed in two payments: half in the beginning of your first semester, usually in August or September, and the second half before the beginning of your second semester, usually in December.

 After Award Payment:

 If your award is taxable:

 If it is determined that your award will be taxed, you are required to file an annual tax form in the United States.
-Most fellows will be able to use Form 1040-NR-EZ entitled “U.S. Income Tax Return for Certain Nonresident Aliens With No Dependents”.
-(Note: if you do have dependents, you will have to use the longer form 1040NR.
-In any case, be sure to read the directions carefully to ensure you are using the correct form for your personal circumstances.)
-If the ASF award is your only income subject to U.S. taxation, the return must be filed by June 15, 2018 for award money received during 2017.
+Most fellows will be able to use Form 1040-NR entitled “U.S. Nonresident Aliens Income Tax Return.”
+(Note: be sure to read the directions carefully to ensure you are using the correct form for your personal circumstances.)
+If the ASF award is your only income subject to U.S. taxation, the return must be filed by April 18, 2022 for award money received during 2021.

-If you were an employee and received wages subject to U.S. withholding, the return must be filed by April 18, 2018.
-By March 15, 2018, we will send you Form 1042-S, which indicates the amount of taxable income paid to you for the calendar year 2017.
-This is the amount you will report as taxable income on your Tax Return Form (1040-NR-EZ or 1040NR).
-See Form 1040-NR-EZ Instructions for complete details.
+If you were an employee and received wages subject to U.S. withholding, the return must be filed by April 18, 2022.
+By April 1, 2022, we will send you Form 1042-S, which indicates the amount of taxable income paid to you for the calendar year 2021.
+This is the amount you will report as taxable income on your Tax Return Form (1040-NR).
+See Form 1040-NR Instructions for complete details.

 Remember that your Tax Return Form must be filled out, signed and dated and returned to the U.S. Internal Revenue Service (and not to the ASF)!